One-on-One Appointments

 Make an appointment with your major advisor:

-• If prompted, please write a short description of why you are meeting with your advisor.
+• Please make sure to write a short description of why you are meeting with your advisor to help us better prepare.

 Prospective Students

-Contact our Student Recruitment Specialist at ascas@unm.edu and they can meet with you, give you more information, or help you get in touch with the right people.
+Contact UNM's Transfer & Transition Student Center and they can meet with you, give you more information, or help you get in touch with the right people.

 Transfer student?